Most of us might know the feeling of swimming in an endless sea of numbers and data without really knowing which way to navigate..

 Involving your agents in identifying your contact center pains, you'll know where to focus.
 Remember, they have the experience and understand the issues first hand.

-Monitoring should not be intimidating or perceived as control of your agents – it's vital to have a culture where monitoring is a natural part of the work process and works as a helping hand.
-Make the monitoring visible and have open communication about your procedures so your agents feel comfortable with someone tapping into their conversations.
+Monitoring should not be perceived as intimidating or controlling.
+It should be ingrained as a natural part of the work process, a helpful tool.
+Make monitoring visible and communicate openly about the procedures to create a culture where agents feel comfortable with the process.
+This way, they won't mind someone tapping into their conversations.

 Tips